May 1984: A 17 year-old Eden Prairie boy was arrested for the random brutal stabbing of the night manager at Driskill’s SuperValu.

 1989: Eden Prairie's Emergency Response Unit (ERU) was created.
 It was originally called the High Risk Tactical Team.

 July 1990: The first Safety Camp was organized.
 Over 100 kids participated in hands-on learning sessions with police officers, firefighters and park and recreation counselors.
-Safety Camp was sponsored by the Eden Prairie Crime Fund and local businesses.
+Safety Camp was sponsored by the Eden Prairie Crime Prevention Fund and local businesses.

 1983: The Public Safety Department moved into a new building at 7900 Mitchell Road.